Peppiatt and Aylesworth: Early career at CBC

-1960s and 1970s

-Peppiatt and Aylesworth made the jump from Canadian to American television by the late-1950s.
-They were big TV stars as performers up north, but when they moved to the United States they began to concentrate on writing and producing.
+Move to the United States

+Aylesworth and Peppiatt relocated to the United States in 1958 and got work writing for The Andy Williams Show, concentrating on writing and producing, rather than performing.

-Best known for creating the legendary TV show Hee Haw (1969-1995), the comedy team of Peppiatt & Aylesworth started out as performers.
-They wrote and starred in three shows for the CBC between 1952-1957.
-They went to the US in the late 1950s and wrote, created or produced countless programs, such as; The Judy Garland Show, The Jonathan Winters Show, Hullabaloo, The ABC Comedy Hour, Steve Allen Show, The Sonny & Cher Show, Perry Como's Kraft Music Hall The Julie Andrews Hour, The Harlem Globetrotters Popcorn Machine, and specials for Andy Williams, Frank Sinatra, Jackie Gleason, Don Knotts, John Wayne, Shields and Yarnell, Jimmy Durante, Bing Crosby, and others.
+They went on to write, create or produce numerous programs, such as: The Judy Garland Show, The Jonathan Winters Show, The Jimmy Dean Show, Hullabaloo, The ABC Comedy Hour, the Steve Allen Show, The Sonny & Cher Show, Perry Como's Kraft Music Hall, The Julie Andrews Hour, The Harlem Globetrotters Popcorn Machine, and specials for Andy Williams, Frank Sinatra, Jackie Gleason, Don Knotts, John Wayne, Shields and Yarnell, Jimmy Durante, Bing Crosby, and others.

 Peppiatt and Aylesworth also appeared on many comedy albums throughout the 1960s, often serving as guest writers and performers.
 They also wrote "The Ballad of Irving" for a novelty album by Frank Gallop which became one of the all-time hits on the Dr. Demento radio show.

+The team also wrote Rich Little's original Canadian nightclub act and continued to write for him throughout the 1960s.
+Peppiatt had worked on the CBC's Jackie Rae Show on which Little appeared on the show at the age of 17.
+They helped the impressionist break into the United States by helping arrange for him to appear on two shows they wrote for, The Judy Garland Show and The Jimmy Dean Show, leading to appearances on numerous other television appearances.